microsoft/pxt/common-docs/javascript/sts.md

 is illegal in STS, as primitive types are not objects (though the primitive types do support basic methods, such as toString).

+In a major deviation from JavaScript, STS treats *numbers* as 32-bit integers rather than doubles (as in JavaScript).
+STS does not yet support floating point.

 ### ~ hint
 TODO
 - do not allow implicit conversions between primitive types, or between primitive and object types.